-You should rely only on the information contained in, or incorporated by reference in, this prospectus supplement or the accompanying prospectus.
+You should rely only on the information contained in, or incorporated by reference in, this prospectus supplement and the accompanying prospectus.
 We and the underwriters have not authorized anyone to provide you with different information.
 We are not making an offer of these securities in any state where the offer is not permitted.
 The information which appears in this prospectus supplement, the accompanying prospectus and any document incorporated by reference may only be accurate as of their respective dates.
 Our business, financial condition, results of operations and prospects may have changed since the date of such information.

 In accordance with standard industry practice, market share data presented in this document is based on the number of individual cigarettes shipped.
-Lorillard primarily relies on Management Science Associates, Inc. ("Management Science Associates") for market share assessments.
+Lorillard, Inc. and its subsidiaries primarily rely on Management Science Associates, Inc., or Management Science Associates, for market share assessments.
 Management Science Associates is an independent third-party database management organization which collects wholesale shipment data from various cigarette manufacturers and provides analysis of market share, unit sales volume and premium versus discount mix for individual companies and the industry as a whole.
 Management Science Associates makes its quarterly data available more quickly than other industry data sources.
 Accordingly, we have historically utilized data from Management Science Associates for presentation of information in our periodic reports.
 Management Science Associates' information relating to unit sales volume and market share of certain of the smaller, primarily deep discount, cigarette manufacturers is based on estimates derived by Management Science Associates.
-Lorillard management believes that volume and market share information for these manufacturers are understated and, correspondingly, share information for the larger manufacturers, including Lorillard, are overstated by Management Science Associates.